 The Development SWT promotes public education and obtains funds to support ASPAN educational projects, award scholarships and evidence based research activities.
 The major activities of the SWT culminate at National Conference, and these include: Silent Auction; a fundraising activity held in the exhibit hall; and collecting/recognizing Hail!
 Honor!
 Salute! initiative pledges during the conference’s development event.
 Most SWT assignments are scheduled during or shortly before the National Conference.

 GOVERNMENTAL AFFAIRS SWT

 The Governmental Affairs SWT informs ASPAN leaders and members about federal healthcare related legislative activities.
 The Governmental Affairs SWT Coordinator emails legislative information to team members.
-The members then contact their respective component governmental affairs liaisons to disseminate new information, and stimulate and guide grassroots member involvement.
-The SWT encourages ASPAN members to attend the Nurse in Washington Internship (NIWI) program, offered annually by the Nursing Organizations Alliance.
-Eligible ASPAN members are encouraged to apply for a NIWI scholarship through the ASPAN Scholarship Program.
+The members then contact their respective component governmental affairs liaisons to disseminate new information and stimulate and guide grassroots member involvement.
+The SWT encourages ASPAN members to attend the Advocacy Day program offered annually by the American Organization for Nursing Leadership (AONL).
+Eligible ASPAN members are encouraged to apply for an Advocacy Day program scholarship through the ASPAN Scholarship/Award Program.

 HUMANITARIAN GLOBAL OUTREACH SWT

 Members of this SWT will focus on improving visibility, knowledge, participation, identification of resources, and mentorship of perianesthesia nurses participating in humanitarian global outreach both domestic and abroad.

 This SWT was created to help promote the identification of innovative practices in the perianesthesia setting.
 The members of the SWT are working to identify gaps in member knowledge related to innovation as a concept and to help strategize methods of increasing awareness of innovation through survey, publications, and education.
 Efforts to identify and support creative thinking and innovative practices will be ongoing.